South Seas – General Information

 1885-86

-The northern Solomon Islands and the Marshall Islands are assigned to the German territory, the southern Solomon Islands to the British sphere of influence.
+The northern Solomon Islands and the Marshall Islands are assigned to the German sphere of influence, the southern Solomon Islands to the British sphere of influence.

 1888

-Nauru becomes part of German New Guinea, Chile annexes Easter Island, Britain declares the Cook Group (New Zealand territory from 1901) and Fanning, Manihiki and Christmas Island protectorates.
+Nauru becomes part of German New Guinea, Chile annexes Easter Island, Great Britain declares the Cook Group (territory of New Zealand from 1901) and Fanning, Manihiki and Christmas Island as protectorates.

 1897

-Hawaii becomes an American protectorate area after the last Hawaiian queen Liliuokalani was overthrown in 1893.
+Hawaii becomes an American protectorate after the last Hawaiian queen Liliuokalani was overthrown in 1893.

 1898-1900

-In the wake of the American-Spanish War Guam falls to the United States.
-The German Reich acquires the remaining Marianas, the Carolines and Palau Islands of Spain and finally seizes the Marshall Group as well as the Samoan Islands Upolu and Savaii.
-Eastern Samoa (Tutuila and Manua) enters the British colonial empire in the American, Tonga and Niue in the west of the Cook group.
-In addition, as compensation for his abandonment of Samoa, Britain receives Choiseul and Ysabel (Northern Solomon Islands), while Buka and Bougainville remain German colonies.
+In the wake of the American-Spanish War, Guam falls to the United States.
+The German Empire acquires the remaining Mariana Islands, the Caroline Islands and Palau Islands from Spain and finally seizes the Marshall Group and the Samoa islands of Upolu and Savaii.
+Eastern Samoa (Tutuila and Manua) enters the American colonial empire, Tonga and Niue in the west of the Cook Group into the British colonial empire.
+In addition, Great Britain receives Choiseul and Ysabel (northern Solomon Islands) from Germany as compensation for its renunciation of Samoa, while Buka and Bougainville remain German colonies.

 1900